vesellov/bitdust.docs.old/api.md

 ### backup\_delete\_path(localPath)

-Completely remove any data stored for given location from BitDust network.
+Completely remove any data stored on given location from BitDust network.
 All data for given item will be removed from remote peers.
 Any local files related to this path will be removed as well.